“Adaptability is not imitation. It means the power of resistance and assimilation.”- Mahatma Gandhi

 Another rudimentary principle of adaptive leadership is encouraging and nurturing a culture of honesty.
 Adaptive leaders have a sound knowledge of the best policies that can be introduced to benefit the organization.
 Also, they can implement such policies effectively in a way that people are receptive to them.

-Adaptive leadership should empower their teams with the latest technology to help them achieve more efficiency and productivity while cutting down on time and efforts spent on performing various tasks.
+Adaptive leadership should empower their teams with the latest technology to help them achieve more efficiency and productivity while cutting down on time and effort spent on performing various tasks.

 For example, using a top-rated team collaboration and project management software, like ProofHub, can prove to be your biggest shot in the arm.
 Using this all-in-one tool, your team can be on the same page with each other, stakeholders, and clients in a centralized location.